core-wg/senml-etch/draft-ietf-core-senml-etch.md

 : One or more Patch Records in an array structure.

 Target Record:
-: A Record in a SenML Pack that is matching the selection criteria of a Fetch or Patch Record and hence is a target for a Fetch or Patch operation.
+: A Record in a SenML Pack that matches the selection criteria of a Fetch or Patch Record and hence is a target for a Fetch or Patch operation.